Calculator-Online.net

 How is phenotype frequency calculated?

-The relative phenotype frequency for each phenotype can be estimated by counting the number of times a certain phenotype represent in a population and dividing it by the total number of individuals in the population.
+Phenotype frequency is calculated by dividing the number of individuals displaying a particular phenotype by the total number of individuals in the population.

 What is Homozygous and Heterozygous?